amardeep-SDE/devTinder-web/README.md

  - Build the user card on feed
  - Edit profile features
  - Show Toast message on save of profile
+ - New page - See all my connections
- - See all my connection
+ - New page - See all my connection Requests

 Body
  - Navbar